 How do you store Chocolate Covered Strawberries?

 - They are best when eaten the same day as making them.
-If you need to store them, store them covered in a cool place for up to one day.
+If you need to store them, store them covered in a cool place (not the refrigerator) for up to one day.

 How do you dip strawberries in chocolate?

 - Dip them in the chocolate, as deep as you prefer, spin the strawberries around to fully cover them